TRIO McNair Achievement Program

 About Ronald E. McNair

-Ronald E. McNairRonald E. McNair, the second African American to fly in space, was born in Lake City, South Carolina, where he graduated valedictorian from Carver High School in 1967.
-He went on to receive a Bachelor’s degree in Physics, Magna Cum Laude, from North Carolina A&T University in 1971 and, in 1976, a Ph.D. in Physics from Massachusetts Institute of Technology.
+Ronald E. McNairRonald E. McNair, the second African American astronaut, was born in Lake City, South Carolina, and graduated as valedictorian from Carver High School.
+He earned a B.A. in Physics, magna cum laude, from North Carolina A&T State University and a Ph.D. in Physics from MIT.

 Federally Funded by the US Department of Education